PlanSnapper

 2. Lofts and Second-Level Overlooks

 Many vaulted great rooms feature a second-floor loft that overlooks the lower space.
-That loft area has its own floor and does count as GLA — provided it meets the ANSI ceiling height minimums (7 feet for at least 50% of the floor area) and has permanent stair access.
+That loft area has its own floor and does count as GLA, provided it meets the ANSI ceiling height minimums (7 feet for at least 50% of the floor area) and has permanent stair access.
 The vaulted room below remains its own square footage; the loft adds to it.
+This same rule is especially significant in tiny houses, where sleeping lofts frequently fail the 7-foot threshold and must be excluded from GLA entirely.

 3. Half-Story Configurations